Last updated: 6 March 2026

 Late Submission Penalties

-• Each late quarterly update, End of Period Statement, or Final Declaration earns one penalty point
+- Each late submission earns one penalty point

 Late Payment Penalties

-HMRC has not announced a start date for Making Tax Digital for Corporation Tax.
-Barristers who operate through a limited company are not currently required to file quarterly updates under MTD for Corporation Tax.
+HMRC has not announced a start date for MTD for Corporation Tax.
+Barristers who operate through a limited company are not currently required to file under MTD for Corporation Tax.
 The existing Corporation Tax Self-Assessment regime continues to apply.
-If you are considering incorporation as a barrister, MTD for Corporation Tax is not a factor in that decision at present.
+If you are considering incorporation as a barrister, this is not a factor in that decision at present.

 MTD for VAT has been in force since April 2022 for all VAT-registered businesses.
-If your barrister practice is VAT-registered, you should already be filing VAT returns through MTD-compatible software.
+If your practice is registered, you should already be filing returns through compatible software.
 If you are not yet compliant, you need to act immediately.
-Jack Ross provides a full VAT return service for barristers that ensures your filings are MTD-compliant.
+Jack Ross provides a full VAT return service for barristers that ensures your filings meet all requirements.

 Worked Example

 Scenario: Sarah is a self-employed barrister in her eighth year of practice.
-In the 2025/26 tax year, her gross fee income is £120,000.
+In 2025/26, her gross fee income is £120,000.
 She also receives £30,000 gross rental income from a buy-to-let property.
+She reports on a receipts basis and is not registered for value added tax.

 Step 1: Does MTD apply?